AllAlgorithms/c/readme.md

-We are accepting all pull requests.
+We are happy to announce that we are accepting all pull requests.
 [Read More](https://github.com/AllAlgorithms/algorithms/issues/40)

 <div align="center" id="top">
 	<br>